MASILab/S-EFOV/README.md

 <img src="https://github.com/MASILab/S-EFOV/blob/master/materials/report_example.jpg" width="600px"/>

-## Citation
+## License & Citation

+The materials published in this repository, including code and models in the docker container, are free for noncommercial usage (CC BY-NC 4.0).
+For details of the license, please check the LICENSE.md file.

 If you find this study can help your work, please cite the following paper.
 ```
 TODO
 ```

-## License

-The materials published in this repository, including code and models in the docker container, are free for noncommercial usage (CC BY-NC 4.0).
-For details of the license, please check the LICENSE.md file.

 ## Quick Start
 #### Get the docker image